-- An episode of My Gym Partner's a Monkey reveals that Principal Pixiefrog's password is "pollywogadoodle24".
+- An episode of My Gym Partner's A Monkey reveals that Principal Pixiefrog's password is "pollywogadoodle24".

-- Gargoyles has a Played for Drama example, as at the end of "City of Stone" Demona suffers a Villainous BSOD and reveals that the access code needed to end her scheme is "alone".
+- Gargoyles has a Played for Drama example, as at the end of the "City of Stone" multi-parter Demona suffers a Villainous BSOD and reveals that the access code needed to end her scheme is "alone".
 Sadly, she quickly slips back into denial about her actions.

 - In ReBoot, when dealing with pirates (actually, when making a deal with pirates), Dot reveals that her PDA password is "Guardian."
 This earns amused smiles from her friends.